Pay only for what you use. There is no minimum fee. Estimate your monthly bill using the Simple Monthly Calculator.

 As part of AWS’s Free Usage Tier, AWS customers can get started with Amazon DynamoDB for free.
-DynamoDB customers get 100 MB of free storage, as well as up to 5 writes/second and 10 reads/second of ongoing throughput capacity.
+DynamoDB customers get 100 MB of free storage, as well as up to 5 writes/second and 10 reads/second of ongoing throughput capacity (enough to perform up to 432,000 writes and 864,000 reads for free every day).

 Provisioned Throughput Capacity